 Extensive knowledge of: water treatment operation principles, practices, procedures, equipment, and treatment chemistry of ground and surface waters; chemical handling and safety pertaining to potable water production; OSHA standards and policies and federal and state regulatory requirements for water treatment parameters under the Safe Drinking Water Act.

-Graduation from an accredited high school, supplemented by college level course work in biology, chemistry, engineering, or natural sciences with course work in theories, principles and supervision of water treatment operations or comparable industrial experience, and three (3) years of progressively responsible related experience working in a supervisory position of a reporting team; or an equivalent combination of training and experience.
+Graduation from an accredited high school, supplemented by college level course work in biology, chemistry, engineering, or natural sciences with course work in theories, principles and supervision of water treatment operations or comparable industrial experience, and three (3) years of progressively responsible related experience working in a supervisory position of a reporting team.
 A Class “A” State of Florida Drinking Water license is preferred.